 Digital prototyping: how to learn and innovate faster

-Developing a digital prototype can help you test drive ideas for your digital product or service in a fast, safe, and cost-effective way.
+Developing a digital prototype can help you test-drive ideas for your digital product or service in a fast, safe, and cost-effective way.
 Beyond this, it’s a critical business tool for driving innovation in your organisation.
-Here we explore the key considerations for digital prototyping.

 What is a digital prototype?

-Digital prototypes can take different forms, from a working sample, to a model or simulation of a digital product or service, from which a minimum viable product (MVP) and product variations can be developed.
+Digital prototypes can take different forms, from a working sample to a model or simulation of a digital product or service from which a minimum viable product (MVP) and product variations can be developed.

 Thanks to the wide availability of affordable cloud technologies, open-source platforms, and community software, some of the financial overheads that could have crept into digital prototyping have been reduced, so it’s easier to test hypotheses in a relatively safe and cost-effective environment.